-Newcomers will find great language programs to help them learn Canada’s official languages, English and/or French.
-These language programs are offered free of charge by immigrant service provider organizations across the country.
+Newcomers will find many language programs to help them learn Canada’s official languages, English and/or French.
+These programs are offered free of charge by immigrant service provider organizations across the country.

 Language Training options for newcomers to Canada, IRCC.

 Types of language training:

 Formal language training – Language Instruction for Newcomers to Canada (LINC) is instruction in English while Cours de langue pour les immigrants au Canada (CLIC) is in French.
 Lessons are anchored on settlement themes and meaningful tasks that help you apply your language skills in everyday life.
 Newcomers who are not able to attend face-to-face classes have an option to enroll in LINC Home Study which is delivered fully online.
 Those who need a certification or proof of their language benchmark, for example, those applying for citizenship or to academic programs, choose to enroll in formal language training programs.
 It provides formal feedback (CLB/NCLC certificate) and uses the Canadian Language Benchmark (CLB) or Niveaux de compétence linguistique canadiens (NCLC) as a framework.

 Employment or job-related language training – This is for those who are focused on gaining language skills for employment purposes or improving it while they work.
 Newcomers learn workplace communication skills, terminology used at work in their specific field, interview practice, and how to interact with people from different cultures and backgrounds in a professional environment, among others.
 Those interested in job-related language training may consider the English at Work program by Enhanced Skills for Employment (EESE), Winnipeg School Division Adult EAL, Red River College’s English for Specific Purposes, and others.